John Quincy Adams: Adams–Onís Treaty

 When Adams took office, Spanish possessions bordered the United States to the south and west.
 To the south, Spain retained control of Florida, which the U.S. had long sought to purchase.
 Spain struggled to control the Indian tribes active in Florida, and some of those tribes raided United States territory.
 To the west, New Spain bordered the territory acquired by the United States in the Louisiana Purchase, but no clear boundary had been established between United States and Spanish territory.
 After taking office, Adams began negotiations with Luis de Onís, the Spanish minister to the United States, for the purchase of Florida and the settlement of a border between the United States and New Spain.
 The negotiations were interrupted by an escalation of the Seminole War, and in December 1818, Monroe ordered General Andrew Jackson to enter Florida and retaliate against Seminoles that had raided Georgia.
-Exceeding his orders, Jackson captured the Spanish outposts of St. Marks and Pensacola and executed two Englishmen.
+Exceeding his orders, Jackson captured the Spanish outposts of St. Marks and Pensacola and executed two British subjects.
 While Jackson's actions outraged the rest of the cabinet, Adams defended them as necessary to the country's self-defense, and he eventually convinced Monroe and most of the cabinet to support Jackson.
 Adams informed Spain that its failure to police its own territory had compelled Jackson to act, and he advised Spain to either secure the region or sell it to the United States.
-The British, meanwhile, declined to risk their recent rapprochement with the United States, and did not make a major diplomatic issue out of Jackson's execution of two British nationals.
+The British, meanwhile, declined to risk their recent rapprochement with the United States, and did not make a major diplomatic issue out of Jackson's execution of the two men.

 Negotiations between Spain and the United States continued, and Spain agreed to cede Florida.
 The determination of the western boundary of the United States proved more difficult.
 American expansionists favored setting the border at the Rio Grande, but Spain, intent on protecting its colony of Mexico from American encroachment, insisted on setting the boundary at the Sabine River.
 At Monroe's direction, Adams agreed to the Sabine River boundary, but he insisted that Spain cede its claims on Oregon Country.
 Adams was deeply interested in establishing American control over the Oregon Country, partly because he believed that control of that region would spur trade with Asia.
 The acquisition of Spanish claims to the Pacific Northwest also allowed the Monroe administration to pair the acquisition of Florida, which was chiefly sought by Southerners, with territorial gains favored primarily by those in the North.
 After extended negotiations, Spain and the United States agreed to the Adams–Onís Treaty, which was ratified in February 1821.
 Adams was deeply proud of the treaty, though he privately was concerned by the potential expansion of slavery into the newly acquired territories.
 In 1824, the Monroe administration would strengthen US claims to Oregon by ratifying the Russo-American Treaty of 1824, which established Russian Alaska's southern border at 54°40′ north.